-Moreover, special, cross-divisional expert platforms exchange information on relevant EH&S topics (for example energy, sustainability performance, and contact with food) and present best-practice models.
+Moreover, special, cross-divisional expert platforms exchange information on relevant EH&S topics (for example energy, sustainability performance, environmental key performance indicators), and present best-practice models.

 Sustainable Development Goals

-ALTANA has been a member of the UN Global Compact since 2010 and commits to integrating the ten principles into the company and to observing the general goals of the United Nations (see the Communication on Progress of Global Compact).
+ALTANA has been a member of the UN Global Compact since 2010 and commits to integrating the ten principles into the company and to observing the general goals of the United Nations (see the Communication on Progress of Global Compact on page 110).

 At the summit meeting on September 25, 2015, the 193 member states resolved the 2030 Agenda for Sustainable Development.
 ALTANA supports this United Nations initiative and developed the goals listed on page 10.
 Descriptions, objectives, and results of the Sustainable Development Goals defined for ALTANA can be found in the chapters of the 2019 Corporate Report indicated and in the online document “Facts and Figures on Sustainability 2019.”